nuejs/nue/packages/www/docs/contributing.md

 ## Best ways to help

 ### Spread the word
-The most valuable contribution isn't code - it's showing people how web standards are more powerful than frameworks.
-Write blog posts, create tutorials, share your experiences migrating from React or Next.js.
+Perhaps the most valuable contribution is showing people how web standards are more powerful than frameworks.
+Write blog posts, create tutorials, share your experiences on Nue.

 ### Documentation and examples
-Help others understand Nue by improving documentation, creating examples, or writing migration guides.
+Help others understand Nue by improving documentation with illustrative examples.
 Real-world use cases are valuable.

 ### Bug reports and testing
 Test Nue in your projects.
 Report issues with clear reproduction steps.